vre-hub/vre-hub.github.io/docs/rucio.md

 ### 1. Manual installation

-We suggest to follow these steps in a fresh virtual environment.
+We recommend to follow these steps in a fresh virtual environment.

 Install the Rucio client via pip: